-In this article, we’ll take a look at some spine-chilling tips to help students write spooky stories that will rattle readers to their very core.
-If scary is not your thing then be sure to check out our complete guide to writing a narrative here.
+In this article, we’ll look at spine-chilling tips to help students write spooky stories that will rattle readers to their core.
+If scary is not your thing, then check out our complete guide to writing a narrative here.

-So, pull the curtains, dim the lights and let’s dive deep into the nether world of horror writing…
+So, pull the curtains, dim the lights and let’s learn how to write a horror story for school.

-In fact, this is the best place to start.
-A student has little hope of frightening the reader unless they choose to write about something they find disturbing themselves.
+This is the best place to start.
+A student has little hope of frightening the reader unless they choose to write about something they find disturbing.

 The more specific the subject, the more personal the writing can become.
 Horror is filled with tropes and cliches.
-The world doesn’t need another ax murder chasing teens through the woods or another foolhardy ouija board misadventure – unless of course there’s a new spin put on things.
+The world doesn’t need another axe murder chasing teens through the woods or another foolhardy ouija board misadventure – unless there’s a new spin put on things.

-Ask the students to write down a list of the top 3 things that scare them.
-They needn’t be things that other people are scared of, in fact, the more personal and idiosyncratic they are, the more original the story is likely to be.
+Teaching Activity: Ask students to write down a list of the top 3 things that scare them.
+They needn’t be things that other people are scared of; the more personal and idiosyncratic they are, the more original the story is likely to be.
 These could be anything from a fear of heights or open spaces to a fear of the doorbell ringing at night.

-Now, ask the students to choose one of these fears and to make a list of reasons why they are scared of it.
+Now, ask the students to choose one of these fears and list why they are scared of it.
 They should also write about how their fear makes them feel.
 The more detailed they can write about this, the better.

 2. Use Setting to Your Advantage when writing a Horror story

-Setting is a key element to any story and, when used skillfully, it can be an important tool in raising the scare factor of any tale.
+The setting is a crucial element to any story and when used skillfully, it can be an essential tool in raising the scare factor of any tale.

-When asked to write a scary story, younger kids will inevitably gravitate towards the more obvious settings such as haunted houses, cemeteries, and dark woods.
-Again, these well-worn settings would best be avoided, unless the student is intending to subvert a reader’s expectations.
+When asked to write a scary story, younger kids will inevitably gravitate towards the more apparent settings such as haunted houses, cemeteries, and dark woods.
+Again, these well-worn settings would best be avoided unless the student intends to subvert a reader’s expectations.

 The physical environment can also be used to create tension and fear.
 For example, imagine two siblings hiding in a cupboard witnessing Grandmother’s midnight Satanic shenanigans.
 It’s hot and cramped.
 Imagine the claustrophobic feeling coupled with the terror of discovery.
 It’s enough to make you want to skip that Sunday visit to Grandma’s entirely [shudder].

-Ask your students to take the fear they identified in the first activity and come up with a setting or settings for a story based on that fear.
+Teaching Activity: Ask your students to take the fear they identified in the first activity and devise a setting for a story based on that fear.

 One novel approach for deciding on a setting is to choose the place that seems least likely for a horror story.
-This element of the unlikely is one of the reasons why clowns are extraordinarily creepy or why the child’s doll in the Chucky movies are so unnervingly terrifying.
+This unlikely element is one of the reasons why clowns are extraordinarily creepy or why the child’s doll in the Chucky movies is so unnervingly terrifying.

 Not only will this build strength in the student’s creative writing muscles, but it will also help ensure a crucial element of originality in the finished story.
-The setting should be painted as vividly as possible to create a picture in the mind of the reader.
+The setting should be painted as vividly as possible to create a picture in the reader’s mind.
 The clearer that picture, the more intense the fear created.